Kolbesmith24/Cybersecurity/Tools & Commands/Wireshark/wireshark.md

 To further narrow down your analysis, you can right-click a section in the packet details pane and choose **Apply as Filter** to apply that specific filter to the packet capture.

 ---

-## Conclusion

-Wireshark is a versatile and powerful tool for network analysis, offering a wide range of features for both beginners and advanced users.
-From packet capture to protocol analysis, it allows users to investigate network problems, detect security anomalies, and explore the intricacies of network protocols in great detail.
-Whether you're troubleshooting network issues or performing in-depth security analysis, Wireshark is an essential tool for any network or security professional.